 Another worry is that reference letters reflect and perpetuate biases, perhaps unconscious ones, against members of groups that are under-represented in philosophy for reasons of historical or present discrimination, such as women or racial minorities.
 There are studies suggesting that reference letters written for female candidates tend to make recommendations in terms less likely to ensure success than those used in letters recommending male candidates.
 If this is true, letters of reference can, again, be unfair.

-Finally, there is be a reason of general utility to hire without reference letters: writing them takes time and, unlike other writings, they rarely have value beyond getting someone hired.
-(Plus, it’s not the most exciting way to spend one’s time); interpreting reference letters properly can also be a drag in the context of praise inflation.
+Finally, there are reasons of general utility to hire without reference letters: Writing them takes time and, unlike other writings, they rarely have value beyond getting someone hired (and it’s not the most exciting way to spend one’s time).
+Interpreting reference letters properly can also be a drag in the context of praise inflation.
 And it is stressful to ask people to write letters recommending you.
-Admittedly, this is not, by itself, a very strong argument, but it nevertheless should count in an overall cost-benefit analysis of reference letters.
+Admittedly, these are not, in themselves, very strong arguments, but they should nevertheless count in an overall cost-benefit analysis of reference letters.

-To me it appears that, on the balance of reasons, the pros should count less than than the cons, if only because they can be satisfied even if we drop the status quo with respect to reference letters.
+It appears that, on the balance of reasons, the pros count less than the cons.
 Letters may be important when employing people in many other fields because, together with interviews, they form the main basis for assessing a candidate’s ability.
 But in philosophy hirings, where both written samples and job talks are required, we could and probably should do without them.